Learning how to price items is one of the most important things you’ll do as a retail business owner. It’s also one of the hardest.

 Your point of sale software can provide you with a wealth of retail pricing information.
 So use it!
 Your system should be able to tell you how much you are selling of a given product over a specified period.
 It should also allow you to change your retail pricing relatively easily.

 So in collecting and analyzing data, you find you have items that you can’t keep on your shelves, try raising the price by five percent for a few weeks to generate more profit.
 After a few weeks, pull the data from your POS system to see how the price change affected sales.
 If sales are unchanged, try raising the price a bit higher.
 Even if sales have fallen, but not by enough that you are losing profit, you’ve found the sweet spot for the retail pricing of those items.
 On the other hand, if sales plummet, you can always reverse the increases you’ve made.
 This process can be done on nearly all items you carry.
-Cloud-based POS software gives you the ability to find exactly where that intersection is — and how it varies across the year — to earn as much profit as possible.
+Retail store software designed for small business can give you the ability to find exactly where that intersection is — and how it varies across the year — to earn as much profit as possible.